Catastrophie/Catastrophie.github.io/Software_Examples.md

 [![Revenge of the Killer Octopus](KillerOcto.PNG)](https://www.youtube.com/watch?v=K11RjfskTJU "Revenge of the Killer Octopus")

 ###   Primary responsabilities:
--       Initial health status set.
+-       Initial health status component creation.
 -       On Damage, remove some health percentage.
 -       On collision, collect health pack and add to inventory.
--       On key press, use health pack if it exists in inventory.
+-       On key press, use the health pack if it exists in inventory.
 -       After a delay in damage, regenerate health (was removed after the design was questioned.)
+-       Front-end UI interaction states

 ## Tank Wars (reimagined)
-- For reasons of not showing code I wrote as an assignment, I've created a diagram instead.
+- For reasons of not showing the code I wrote as an assignment, I've created a diagram instead.

 <img src= "TankWars.jpg" height="400">